Download OpenAPI specification:Download

 In contrast to the Training App, it runs within the Hot World.
 Usually it is an ongoing process which serves to predict the current value and only needs minimal resources.
 Inference App works on live data that is easily available from the Historian / Hot Storage.

-As the outcome often influences the production systems (e.g. Advanced Process Control), usually it runs in the OT network.
-Thanks to low resource consumption, it can run on practical any environment/device, be it in the cloud, on-premise, on-edge or even embedded.
+As the outcome often influences the production systems (e.g., Advanced Process Control), it usually runs in the OT network.
+Thanks to low resource consumption, it can run on practically any environment/device, be it in the cloud, on-premise, on-edge or even embedded.

-aivis engine v2 toolbox is no official part of aivis engine v2 but an associated side project.
+aivis engine v2 toolbox is not an official part of aivis engine v2 but an associated side project.
 It mainly provides tools to turn output artifacts of aivis engine v2 into technical, single-file HTML reports for data scientists.
-Its api and behaviour is subject to change and experimental.
+Its API and behavior are subject to change and experimental.
 Users should already know the concepts of aivis engine v2 beforehand.

 Caveats:

 The aivis engine v2 toolbox does not need a licensing key.
-Its python code is free to look into or even adapt.
-The respective toolbox release belonging to a aivis engine v2 release {VERSION} is available as:
+Its Python code is free to look into or even adapt.
+The respective toolbox release belonging to an aivis engine v2 release {VERSION} is available as:

 from aivis_engine_v2_toolbox.api import build_xy_report